-*Low-income assistance increased: In March, SUB increased its low-income assistance fund by $49,000.
+- Low-income assistance increased: In March, SUB increased its low-income assistance fund by $49,000.
 The Board added another $71,000 in relief dollars for a total of $120,000 additional dollars to help our most vulnerable customers.
-Income-qualified customers can receive up to $225 to help with their SUB bill.
+Income-qualified customers can receive up to $225 to help with their SUB bills.

-*AutoPay credit: AutoPay is a program that allows customers to automatically pay utility bills via a checking or savings account.
-New enrollees receive a $10 credit on their bill.
+- AutoPay credit: AutoPay is a program that allows customers to automatically pay utility bills via a checking or savings account.
+New enrollees receive a $10 credit on their bills.